LSBU banner

 Jasmine Pradissitto

-Jasmine has been a key player in developing the first event in the series and will be delivering a number of sessions during the conference.
+We would like to introduce to you Jasmine Pradissitto.
+Jasmine is an artist and Visiting Lecturer in the School of Engineering.
+She also studied at LSBU.
+Jasmine was a key player in developing the first event in the series and would be delivering presentations at a number of sessions during the conference.

 As an artist and scientist, what can we expect from the sessions you are delivering?

 I believe that great paradigm-shifting acts of innovation and creativity arise from the culmination of small and medium acts experienced every day in our personal lives and our work.
-This ’Great Pause’ which has allowed so many of us time simply to ‘be’ and to think away from our normal busy lives I hope can lead to ‘The Great Realisation’ and ways that we can change how we deal with an increasingly anthropogenic climate-changing world.
+This ’Great Pause’, which has allowed so many of us time simply to ‘be’ and to think away from our normal busy lives, I hope can lead to ‘The Great Realisation" and ways that we can change how we deal with an increasingly anthropogenic climate-changing world.

 For the last 20 years, I have worked with children; they are the most creative thinkers of all as they are uninhibited and think nothing of taking risks, playing, collaborating, and are enormously divergent and imaginative in their thinking.
-In an age where infinite knowledge is available to all, it is our imagination and how we link seemingly unrelated subjects which make us unique, and its enormously good fun and wonderful for our sense of wellbeing at any age.
+In an age where infinite knowledge is available to all, it is our imagination and how we link seemingly unrelated subjects which make us unique, and it is enormously good fun and wonderful for our sense of wellbeing at any age.
 But most importantly, it leads to innovative solutions to old problems.

 My sessions will be a combination of demonstration, discussion, and presentation on why the Arts, the natural world and STEM, can lead us to a better future both as individuals and as a collective, caring for a planet inhabited by a wonderfully biodiverse set of species.

-You studied at LSBU and you are now a visiting lecturer here so LSBU seems to be a bit of second home to you.
+You studied at LSBU and you are now a visiting lecturer here so LSBU seems to be a bit of a second home to you.
 Tell us a bit about your time as a student and why you are still so closely affiliated to the university?

 What exciting projects do you have coming up?